FredTheBarber/EditingPublic/style guide.md

 * Lower-case it when it is not used like a name, and instead is used like the role in general.

 Rule of thumb: if you wrote "the" or "my" or something along those lines before the title, then the title shouldn't be capitalized.
 Otherwise, it probably should.

-Exception to the rule of thumb: "Your Majesty" (despite that "Your" in front of it) is itself a title, and is one which is always used like a name, and thus should be capitalized always.
+And an exception to the rule of thumb: "Your Majesty" (despite that "Your" in front of it) is itself a title, and is one which is always used like a name, and thus should be capitalized always.

 Examples:
 * "My princess must never know that I'm actually a yandere."